Strategies for Family Recovery

 Who Should Attend this Program?

-Any family member, 18 years and older, who has been impacted by a loved one’s harmful substance use will benefit from participating in this workshop.
+Any family member or loved one, 18 years and older, who has been impacted by a loved one’s substance use will benefit from participating in this workshop.

 Caron is pleased to announce a family education workshop for adults who have been affected by a loved one’s substance use.
 Strategies for Family Recovery is designed for spouses, partners, siblings, parents of children or teens, parents of adults, adult children or any other adult who loves someone who abuses substances.

 Registration fee is $50/person.
 Fees include the cost of lunch and resources that will be provided to the participants on the day of the workshop.